dbt-labs/docs.getdbt.com/website/docs/sql-glossary/aggregate-functions/sql-sum.md

 The SQL SUM function is handy and ever-present in data work.
 Let’s unpack what it is, how to use it, and why it's valuable.

 Jumping into it, the SUM aggregate function allows you to calculate the sum of a numeric column or across a set of rows for a column.
-Ultimately, the SUM function is incredibly useful for calculating meaningful business metrics, such as LTV, and creating key numeric fields in `fct_` and `dim_` models.
+Ultimately, the SUM function is incredibly useful for calculating meaningful business metrics, such as Lifetime Value (LTV), and creating key numeric fields in [`fct_` and `dim_` models](/terms/dimensional-modeling).

 ## How to use the SUM function in a query